Skip to content

 In a stormy, meeting of intellects type of marriage, Ben isn’t the kind of affectionate and caring person that Lex Feldman is.
 Because she’s such a laid back person, she tolerates his shenanigans until they turn into obvious, undeniable philandering.

 I think of them almost like Peter O’Toole and Katharine Hepburn in The Lion in Winter, where there’s a lot of verbal sparring.
-I can almost see Ben and Marnie with cocktails in hand, at some swanky New York party, continually insulting one another.
-In real life, of course, this is exhausting at the best of times.
+In a way, I can almost see Ben and Marnie with cocktails in hand, at some swanky New York party, continually insulting one another.
+But in real life, of course, this is exhausting at the best of times.

 Kristen Watson